1. Home

-The Importance of Your Credit Score
+Why Your Credit Score Is Important

 Credit Report vs. Credit Score

 Your credit score is a three-digit number that is based on the information in your credit report.
 After taking into account all aspects of your report a mathematical formula is used to determine what your score should be, the higher the better.
-The leading credit score in the industry is FICO and range from 300 to 850.
+The leading credit score in the industry is FICO and ranges from 300 to 850.

 Beyond Loans